qutip/qutip-tutorials/tutorials-v5/quantum-circuits/v5_paper-qip2.md

     state_list_proc.append(result.final_state)
 ```

-Since we used the specific processor, we can see the pulse shapes used in the solver:
+We can see the pulse shapes used in the solver:

 ```python
 processor.plot_pulses()